mat-realhub/pricefinder-ruby/README.md

 This library providers a thin layer for the APM Pricefinder API from applications written in the Ruby language.

-Find out more about Pricefinder at [https://www.pricefinder.com.au](https://www.pricefinder.com.au)
+Find out more about Pricefinder at <a href="https://www.pricefinder.com.au" target="_blank">https://www.pricefinder.com.au</a>

-API Documentation is available here [https://api.pricefinder.com.au/v1/swagger](https://api.pricefinder.com.au/v1/swagger)
+API Documentation is available here <a href="https://api.pricefinder.com.au/v1/swagger" target="_blank">https://api.pricefinder.com.au/v1/swagger</a>

 ## Installation